Last Updated on December 18, 2022

 Fans of period dramas will also recognize guest stars Tom Hughes (Victoria) as Kit Marlowe, Shelia Hancock (The Boy in the Striped Pajamas) as Goody Alsop, Steven Cree (Outlander) as Gallowglass and James Purefoy (Vanity Fair) as Philippe De Clermont.

-To enter the GIVEAWAY: 1 Willow and Thatch reader will win a copy of “A Discovery of Witches: The Complete Trilogy” on Blu-Ray or DVD.
+The GIVEAWAY is now closed: 1 Willow and Thatch reader will win a copy of “A Discovery of Witches: The Complete Trilogy” on Blu-Ray or DVD.
 The giveaway opens on Tuesday November 15, 2022 and runs through Monday, November 28, 2022.
 Open to US only, age 18 and older.
 Enter on the pinned post on the Willow and Thatch Facebook page once it goes live in the afternoon of 11/15, where you’ll find ways to receive more than one chance to win.
 A randomly drawn winner will be announced on Facebook after the close of the giveaway.
 (If you don’t have a Facebook account, please email us with a note saying why you’d like to win, or leave a comment below saying that you’d like to enter.)
 Be sure to check your email to see if you won — winner must respond within one week after being notified, or we will need to draw a new winner.

 If you enjoyed this post, you’ll want to wander over to The Period Films List.
 You’ll especially like the Best Period Dramas: Tudor and Stuart Eras List.